Etown-Computer-Science-Club/SolanaWordWave/README.md

 # SolanaWordWave
 ## Description

-A daily vocabulary boot on the blockchain.
+A daily vocabulary boost on the blockchain.
 Learn a word a day, powered by Solana.

 ## Features